CoraJung/bandit-under-fairness-constraints/README.md

 ## Acknowledgement

-Original code immplementation comes from https://github.com/sgiguere/RobinHood-NeurIPS-2019.
+Original code comes from https://github.com/sgiguere/RobinHood-NeurIPS-2019, and it has been modified to be applicable for our experiments on NODA.

 ## License